learn-co-curriculum/phase-4-rails-resources-update/README.md

 }
 ```

+If we had the client application built out, to implement this feature, we would
+add a "Like" button to each bird's information.
+When the button is clicked, the
+frontend code would retrieve the current value of `likes`, add 1 to it, then
+send that information in the request body of a `PUT` OR `PATCH` request.
+But
+responsibility for keeping track of and updating the likes doesn't really belong
+in the frontend.
+To fix this, we can use a custom route.

 ## Creating Custom Routes

-One drawback to the approach for our likes feature is that our frontend is
-required to keep track of the current number of likes, and do the work of
-incrementing that number before sending the request with the updated number of
-likes.

-We could take some of that burden off of the frontend by providing a **custom
+To take the responsibility for handling likes off of the frontend, we can
-route** that will do the work of calculating the number of likes and
+provide a **custom route** that will do the work of calculating the number of
-incrementing it, so that all the frontend has to do is send a request to our new
+likes and incrementing it.
+With this approach, all the frontend has to do is
-custom route, without worrying about sending any data in the body of the
+send a request to our new custom route, without worrying about sending any data
-request.
+in the body of the request.

 Update the `routes.rb` file like so: